 Local online selling sites

-If you plan to sell in your community, here are the top free online selling websites to sell stuff locally:
+If you plan to sell in your community, here are the top online sites to sell stuff locally for free:

-Facebook Marketplace is a place where individual people can discover, buy, and sell items on Facebook.
+Facebook Marketplace is an online selling site where individual people can discover, buy, and sell items on Facebook.
 More than one in three people use Marketplace each month, offering a huge opportunity for sellers to reach an active audience.
 It’s completely free to list, and Facebook takes no fees, but there are guidelines you need to follow to sell on the platform.

 Facebook has also partnered with platforms like Shopify to let merchants show their inventory, advertise items, and find new customers for their business.

 Craigslist is one of the earlier online selling sites.
 Started in 1995 by Craig Newmark, it began as an email distribution list between friends featuring local events in the San Francisco Bay Area.
 It quickly became a web-based marketplace and, over the years, has expanded into 700 cities across 70 different countries.
-It’s free, easy, and pretty basic.
+It’s free, easy, and pretty basic—definitely not the best online store to sell items at scale.
 It’s essentially a big local forum with a lot of stuff.

 Craigslist is a higher-risk online marketplace.
 Because of the platform’s “hands-off” approach to buying and selling, scams can happen easily, and if they do, you don’t get any help from the company.